Talk to our experts

 What are the Challenges in Human Capital Management

-HCM may be strong, but it is also difficult to realize, particularly in 2025:
+HCM may be strong, but it is also difficult to realise, particularly in 2026:

-• Information Security: Multi-country HR: Multi-country operations of the HR organization are exposed to risk of data privacy and compliance problems, so information security is one of the key concerns.
+• Information Security: Multi-country HR: Multi-country operations of the HR organisation are exposed to risk of data privacy and compliance problems, so information security is one of the key concerns.

-• Change Management: Organisations find it difficult to change as they adopt new technologies and they usually resist new changes and take long to adopt a new technology.
+• Change Management: Organisations find it difficult to change as they adopt new technologies, and they usually resist new changes and take a long time to adopt a new technology.

 • Problems with system integration: HCM systems are frequently challenged by the inability to integrate with other business systems and interfere with the workflow.